|

 conciliate France.
 Let it not be imagined we entertain the most distant idea,

-that either Mr. Jefferson or Mr. Madison, has ever seriously intended to go to
+that either Mr. Jefferson or Mr. Madison, has ever seriously

-war with Great Britain.
-Nothing has been further from their plans - They well know
+intended to go to war with Great Britain.
+Nothing has been further from their

-that if they were once to lead the country into such a war, the distresses
+plans - They well know that if they were once to lead the

-which would inevitably result from it would instantly drive them and their
+would instantly drive them and their partizans from power an [sic]

-partizans from power an [sic] place; and forever from the public confidence.
+place; and forever from the public confidence.
+But, they have used the public

-But, they have used the public temper for better purposes.
-He keeping up an
+temper for better purposes.
+He keeping up an outcry about British outrage and

-outcry about British outrage and charging it upon the federalists, they have
+charging it upon the federalists, they have rendered their opponents unpopular;

-rendered their opponents unpopular; and by soothing the public mind on the
+and by soothing the public mind on the score of French robberies and

-score of French robberies and devastations, and alarming them with French
+devastations, and alarming them with French power, they have almost made the

-disgraced, if they can only keep out of the reach of the great Leviathan of
+the reach of the great Leviathan of Europe.

 The Washington course would not only have saved us from disgrace,